 But there is an over-arching issue that is far more important than these questions.
 We shall deal with it at the end.

 Did the Governor have the constitutional power to dismiss Musa Aman as Chief Minister?

 The answer to this question very much depends on the facts and on the proper construction of the Sabah Constitution.
 The merits of the parties’ respective positions cannot be determined by an article such as this – for the ex-CM has filed an action in court.

-But we can look at the law and discuss what it says.
+But we could examine the law and discuss what it says.

 An old English principle states:-

 ‘He who appoints can dismiss, so long as the dismissal is reasonable in all the circumstances.’